 Signing Up for Call

 The primary crew must be filled first, before members sign up for the backup crew.
 AEMTs must sign up on the primary crew in the EMT - I/P slot if the slot is open during their available hours.
 Licensed members should not sign up in the driver or higher slot if there are openings on the backup crew and at no time should there be three (3) AEMTs on the primary truck unless approved by the Service Director.
 Approval may be granted for the purpose of field training or when there is an EMT on the schedule that has not been approved to drive.
-For example, the primary crew I/P slot is full and the Basic slot is full, but the driver slot is open and only one Basic slot is filled on the backup crew, then the AEMT or Basic EMT wanting to sign up for call must fill the open backup slot first.
-The driver slot should not be filled by the AEMT or Basic EMT when backup is open.
+For example, the primary crew I/P slot is full and the Basic slot is full, but the driver slot is open and only one Basic slot is filled on the backup crew, then the AEMT or EMT wanting to sign up for call must fill the open backup slot first.
+The driver slot should not be filled by the AEMT or EMT when backup is open.
 Remember the goal is to fill both the primary and backup crews with licensed members.

 Trading Shifts